OAPadilla/primary-draft/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Primary Draft is an interactive single-page web application for simulating U.S. political party primary elections.
 Experiment with state primary election results and allocate delegates among presidential primary candidates on a United States map.
-Use it as an educational tool and experience democracy!
+Use it as an educational tool or just for fun, and experience democracy!

 ### Built With